BF556/Other/Filament Spooler/README.txt

 This filament spooler is designed for standard 1kg filament spools.
 200mm dia x 54mm hub.
 It can be mounted to a board or the included base.

+There are two syles of hubs for the main spool.
+One is designed around a 54mm hub, and 68mm width.
+The Hub_U has end caps to fit any width, and different end caps could be designed for other hub diameters.

 Hardware:
 Hub Screws:  3 - #6 x 1/2" sheet metal screws